-He spoke just about one single thing–safety.
-Everyone in the room thought he was crazy and some people jumped the soon-to-be-dead ship.
+He spoke just about one single thing—safety.
+Everyone in the room thought he was crazy, and some people jumped the soon-to-be-dead ship.

-The company is Alcoa and the guy was Paul O’Neill.
+The company is Alcoa, and the guy was Paul O’Neill.

 This is known as a keystone habit.

-The Importance of a Keystone Habit
+The Importance of Keystone Habits

 Why Less Is More

+Unfortunately, there’s no easy answer.
 Everyone is specific and has different things going on for them in their lives, so claiming something is always superior to something else would simply be irresponsible.

-Every keystone habit can be situated into one of the following four quadrants:
+With that said, every keystone habit can be situated into one of the following four quadrants:

-It’s either a physical habit, intellectual habit, emotional habit or a spiritual habit.
+It’s either a physical habit, intellectual habit, emotional habit, or a spiritual habit.

 If you’re struggling with the meaning of life and want to find hope in this crazy world we live in, I would point you to a great book which recently came out called Everything is F*cked by Mark Mason.
 If you were a struggling parent of a 10-year old kid who just found out the perils of the internet, I would point you to a security app.